citta-lab/node/README.md

 - `EVENT LOOP` checks on `callback queue` whenever the call stack is done executing the current and pending global function.
 This constant check is achieved by event loop provided by `libuv`.
 - Call Stack will be managed by javascript which keeps track of what function is being run and where it was ran from.
 Whenever the function needs to be run, it add to the `Call Stack`.
 However, if any functions delayed from running ( i.e ran from node automatically as callback ) are added to the `Callback Queue` when the background node task has completed. `Event loop`, picks up the function to be ran from the `Callback Queue`.
 Similar callback queue is actually maintained by `WebApi` for browsers, in our case it's done by Node.
 - Order of dequeuing `1.
 Network Queue`, `2.
 Timer Queue`, `3.
 I/O Callback Queue`, `4.
 Check Queue` and `5.
 Close Queue`.
 - setTimeout will go to Timer Queue, setImmediate will go to Check Queue.
 All node callbacks ( auto run functions ) will go to `IO Callback Queue`. process & promises will fall into `Network Queue`.

+## Express
+- Standard and most widely used framework for managing sockets, routes, error handling etc.
+-

 ## Core Principals